 All of this is not to say that there’s no reason why one wouldn’t want to – nor shouldn’t – Study Abroad while in college.
 I Studied Abroad in college, and it’s still one of the best experiences of my entire life.
 It has its clear merits and values.
 However, with such a limited window to set your career path, and seeing as most students only have the opportunity to live and study/work overseas once during college, it’s important to understand the differences between the two before making a decision on which is right for you.

-Take a look at our Study Abroad v Intern Abroad Matrix below to gain a true understanding of what’s offered by each, and what differentiates the two.
+Take a look at our Study Abroad v Intern Abroad Matrix below to gain a true understanding of what’s offered by each, and what differentiates

 This is where the similar benefits of Studying Abroad & Interning Abroad end.
 As you can see, for as valuable as the experience of living and traveling overseas in a Study Abroad program is, in terms of long-term, tangible benefits, it continuously falls short of an International Internship.
 With how little time today’s young professionals have to truly make an impact in the job market, wouldn’t it be worthwhile to take the extra step to not only gain the personal benefits of travel, but also those that are professional in nature?